LarwanCoding/hello-world/README.md

 By the way, how are you ?

 I live in the northwest of France.
-I'm unemployed at the moment and I'm learning how to code using tons of free totuorials available on the WWW.
+I'm unemployed at the moment and I'm learning how to code using tons of free totorials available on the WWW.